kuldeepkumar03/Therapy_Connect/README.md

 # ▶️ How to Run
-Start the Backend Server:
+1. Start the Backend Server:

-Navigate to the services/ directory.
+  - Navigate to the services/ directory.

-Run the following command in your terminal:
+  - Run the following command in your terminal:

-uvicorn main_app:app --reload
+    - uvicorn main_app:app --reload

-The server will start on http://127.0.0.1:8000.
+  - The server will start on http://127.0.0.1:8000.

-Open the Frontend:
+2. Open the Frontend:

-Navigate to the root directory of the project.
+  - Navigate to the root directory of the project.

-Open the index.html file in your web browser.
+  - Open the index.html file in your web browser.

 The application is now ready to use!

 # 🔮 Future Scope

-User Authentication: Implement a user login system to save and track session history securely.
+- **User Authentication**: Implement a user login system to save and track session history securely.

-Analytics Dashboard: Develop a dashboard to visualize emotional trends and session data over time.
+- **Analytics Dashboard**: Develop a dashboard to visualize emotional trends and session data over time.

-Streaming Audio: Upgrade from file uploads to real-time streaming audio transcription for a more fluid user experience.
+- **Streaming Audio**: Upgrade from file uploads to real-time streaming audio transcription for a more fluid user experience.

-Cloud Deployment: Deploy the entire application to a cloud platform like Google Cloud Run or AWS for public access.
+- **Cloud Deployment**: Deploy the entire application to a cloud platform like Google Cloud Run or AWS for public access.